KabukiStarship/Script2/spec/protocol/expressions.md

 ##### Interrupt Escape Sequence

 Each Room has a single **Interrupt Expression** in the index '/'.
-When an ESC interrupt UI1 is received the *Interrupt Expression* is pushed onto the stack.
+When an ESC interrupt IUA is received the *Interrupt Expression* is pushed onto the stack.
 If this ESC returns a Result this Result must be inserted into the location of the ESC in the B-Stream.

 ###### Mandatory Single Byte Interrupt Operations